 That same night I brought it to Grandma’s apartment.
 Showing her my masterpiece was my shining moment.
 Seeing the huge smile on her face when I knelt down next to her in her chair and she looked at the pan of lasagna in my hands was my last special memory of her that I’m so glad I have.
 It makes me happy that I was able to help put a smile on her face in her very last days.
 I felt like she was content knowing her lasagna legacy was going to carry on.
 It will never taste exactly like hers, but at least I tried.
 She was able to try a small piece the next day and gave her stamp of approval.

 I am thankful to have known such a lady, even for a short time in my life.
 I hope I can positively impact as many people as she did in her 93 years of life.
 She gave us all big shoes to fill, that’s for sure.
 We will miss her, will never forget her, and will see her again someday.
 ‘Til then, I will make Grandma’s Italian Lasagna to remember her by.

-Start by putting a layer of sauce on the bottom of a 9×13 pan or lasagna pan so noodles won’t stick later on.
+- Start by putting a layer of sauce on the bottom of a 9x13 pan or lasagna pan so noodles won't stick later on.